ids-cv/Multi-Lingual-Visual-Grounding/French-data/README.md

-## This directory contains the 7k French visual grounding data crowdsourced on Amazon MTurk.
+## This directory contains the 31k French visual grounding data crowdsourced on Amazon MTurk.

 We follow the same data split as in Flickr30k Entities.

 Flickr30k Entities has 5 sentences for each image, while we only have one.
 The sentence appearing in our dataset is the same sentence as in Multi30k's French dataset.

 The numbers of sentences in each set are:
-  * training set: 5000 (the first 5000 images in the training set of Flickr30k Entities)
+  * training set: 29000
   * validation set: 1014
   * test set: 1000